Advanced-Vision-and-Learning-Lab/Plant_Analysis_Documentation/docs/usage.md

 ![submit input path](./images/submit_input_path.png)

-After selecting the service type, you will be prompted to enter the folder path to input images.
+After selecting the service type, you will be prompted to browse the folder path to input images.
 The expected structure of the input folder is as below

 ![image](./images/plants_folder_edited.png)